ErwonB/vim-teradata/README.md

 * Check query syntax (support checking of multiple queries)
 * Output a sample of a select queries
 * Keep your queries history and the associated resultsets
+* Bookmark your most used queries

+Queries are running asynchronously, preventing the UI to freeze while a query is running.

 ## Usage
 The command starts always with TD: